AgentBrief: curated daily news for the agentic web. Sign up now →AgentBrief: curated daily news for the agentic web. Sign up now →

 Who can register a .agent domain?

 Anyone who builds or runs AI agents.
 Solo developer?
-You can get yourname.agent.
+You could get yourname.agent.
 Company with a support bot? support.acme.agent.
 Running a fleet of logistics agents? fleet.logistics.agent.
-The registration policies will be decided through community governance so the rules stay fair as the space grows.
+Registration policies will be developed through community governance and approved by ICANN so the rules stay fair as the space grows.

 Still have questions?